Manifest Specification

 Object Types

-Section titled “Object Types”{ "types": { "Position": { "description": "A 2D position in world coordinates.", "fields": { "x": { "type": "number", "description": "Horizontal position." }, "y": { "type": "number", "description": "Vertical position." } } } }}Enum Types
+Section titled “Object Types”{ "types": { "Position": { "description": "A 2D position in world coordinates.", "fields": { "x": { "type": "number", "description": "Horizontal position." }, "y": { "type": "number", "description": "Vertical position." } } } }}An object type can be marked "abstract": true to declare a contract hole: described but unpopulated, with no fields of its own, left for an extending manifest to fill.
+See Manifest inheritance.

-Section titled “Enum Types”{ "types": { "Direction": { "description": "A cardinal direction.", "values": ["north", "south", "east", "west"] } }}Type References
+Section titled “Enum Types”{ "types": { "Direction": { "description": "A cardinal direction.", "values": ["north", "south", "east", "west"] } }}Open Enums

 Section titled “Type References”Anywhere a type is expected, you can use: